afiamawuda/Phishing-Investigations/README.md

 # Phishing-Investigations
-A collection of phishing investigations documenting email triage, header analysis, credential harvesting, and malicious attachment analysis performed during Blue Team training.
+A collection of phishing investigations covering email triage, artifact extraction, credential harvesting, and phishing response using manual analysis techniques.